dcclifford/spring-petclinic/readme.md

     CSS files are generated from the Maven build.
 You can either build them on the command line `./mvnw generate-resources` or right click on the `spring-petclinic` project then `Maven -> Generates sources and Update Folders`.

-    A run configuration named `PetClinicApplication` should have been created for you if you're using a recent Ultimate version.
-Otherwise, run the application by right clicking on the `PetClinicApplication` main class and choosing `Run 'PetClinicApplication'`.
+    A run configuration named `guru.springframework.springpetclinic.PetClinicApplication` should have been created for you if you're using a recent Ultimate version.
+Otherwise, run the application by right clicking on the `guru.springframework.springpetclinic.PetClinicApplication` main class and choosing `Run 'guru.springframework.springpetclinic.PetClinicApplication'`.

 4) Navigate to Petclinic